 Learning Activities and Crafts:

-- Collect a number of items which represent different events in the life of Moses (examples: basket, water—as if from the Nile, leaves from a bush, any items from the plagues, etc.) Place all of these items on the table and et the children take turns picking them up and telling about that part of Moses’ life.
-Alternatively, place them in a box or pillow case and let them draw them out.
+- Collect a number of items that represent different events in the life of Moses (examples: basket, water—as if from the Nile, leaves from a bush, any items from the plagues, etc.) Place all of these items on the table and let the children take turns picking them up and telling about that part of Moses’ life.
+Alternatively, place them in a box or pillowcase and let them draw them out.